mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 5) Date
 6) Date and Time

-When users connected a nre data source, Tableau assigns each field in the data source as dimension or measure in the Data pane
+When users connect to a data source, Tableau assigns each field in the data source as dimension or measure in the Data pane

 ####  Geographic role